 - Supporting you with conversations with people including GPs, social services and hospitals

-- Providing access to talk to other carers and share peer support through their online Carers Forum
+- Providing access to talk to other carers and share peer support through their Carers First Facebook Community (external link)

-- Supporting you to maximise you household income by assisting with checking your eligibility for benefits and financial support
+- Supporting you to maximise you household income by assisting with checking your eligibility for benefits (external link) and financial support (external link)

 - Providing opportunities to attend support groups and activities where you can meet others in a similar situation to yourself